EricHongSAP/cloud-workflow-samples/cf-aif-workflow-integration-sample/README.md

 	To (Date/Time)  : The date you sent message 23:59:59

 Press “Execute” button.
-You can check the SCP service call logs in the result list, looks like below:
+You can check the SAP workflow service call logs in the result list, looks like below:

 <div align=center><img src="./images/SCP_Call_Log.png"/></div>